Costa Rica Car Rental: All Your Questions Answered

 When you make your reservation just indicate which hotel you will be staying in.
 If you haven’t booked a hotel yet when you make your reservation, that is fine.
 You can always update your reservation later from within your confirmation email.

-Yes, Adobe has offices located throughout the country.
+Adobe has several different locations located throughout the country.
 They will happily deliver your car to you for free within 12 miles of any of their offices.
 If you are more than 12 miles away there may be a small delivery fee.

 Alajuela (Juan Santamaria Airport location), Downtown San Jose, Downtown Liberia, Liberia Airport Office, Heredia, Cartago, Ciudad Quesada, Grecia, San Pedro, Limon, Puerto Viejo, Puntarenas, Quepos, Tamarindo, and Uvita.